johangenis/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination circuits around both tracks in clock-, and anti-clockwise directions, and kept to the centre of the road as much as possible.
+I used a combination of circuits around both tracks in clockwise, and anti-clockwise directions, and kept to the centre of the road as much as possible.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-I followed David's lectures to build a network based on NVIDIA's architecture, as stated above.
+Initially, I followed David's lectures to build a network based on NVIDIA's architecture, as stated above, until the data and processing demand became too much for my MacBook Air, and I switched over to the pure NVIDIA model.
+Several thousand Epochs were run, with different parameters fed into the network, like using Recitfied Linear Unit (RELU), instead of Exponential Linear Unit (ELU), using model.add(Lambda(lambda x: x/255-0.5, input_shape=INPUT_SHAPE)), instead of model.add(Lambda(lambda x: x/127.5-1.0, input_shape=INPUT_SHAPE)) for normaliztion, inserting dropouts between each each layer - but in the end the NVIDIA model worked perfectly, with good data.

 #### 2. Final Model Architecture

-The design of the network is based on [the NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which has been used by NVIDIA.
+The design of the network is based on [the NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which has been used by NVIDIA to succesfully train an autonomous car to drive in all conditions, and on roads with and without lane markings.

-The NVIDIA Model is a deep convolution network which is well suited for for the problem presented by the project.
-The NVIDIA model is well documented, which enabled me to concentrate on trying to fine tune the network and obtaining good data.
+The NVIDIA Model is a deep convolutional network, which is well suited for for the problem presented by the project.
+The NVIDIA model is also well documented, which enabled me to concentrate on trying to fine tune the network and obtaining good data.

 The following adjustments were added to the model:

-- Lambda layer to normalize input images to avoid saturation and improving gradients work.
+- Lambda layer to normalize input images to avoid saturation, and improving gradients work.
 - A dropout layer to avoid overfitting.
-- ELU as the activation function for every layer, except for the output layer to introduce non-linearity.
+- Exponential Linear Unit (ELU) was used as the activation function for every layer, except for the output layer to introduce non-linearity.

 In the end, the model looks like as follows: